 Here is a Chicken plucker machine that I built to harvest my first batch of chickens.
 It was based largely on the plucker I found from the friendly pastures website.
 This design works great, the only problem I had was that it required a little welding, which I wasn’t set up for.
 I had to search for some parts that would work without welding.

 I mostly copied the design, though I did a proper design using CAD software.
 You can get a copy of the plans with dimensions here.

 drive belt: <amazon link>

 motor: I salvaged one from an old drill press.
 I think finding a 1/2 to 3/4 hp electric motor on the used market is super easy.
 If you don’t have one to salvage, check craigslist and you’ll likely see a dozen or so under $50.
 A new one will cost $150 to $200, this one should work. ( shaft diameter?)

 electrical switch and box

-GFI: we are missing water and electricity, don’t use this with a GFI:
+GFI: we are missing water and electricity, don’t use this without a GFI:

 The frame is just put together from 2×4’s, plywood and drywall screws.